RapolasRimeika/asteroids/README.md

 **Controls:**
 - Rotate: Left/Right arrow keys or A/D.
 - Move: Up/Down arrow keys or W/S.
-- Strafe: A/D or 4/6 on the numpad.
 - Shoot: Spacebar.
 - Stabilizers: Automatically engage when not pressing movement keys to stop small movements.
 - Restart: Press Enter after game over.
+- Quit Game: Press Escape.

 **Objective:**
-Navigate your spaceship, avoid asteroids, and destroy them by shooting.
+Navigate your spaceship, avoid asteroids, black holes and enemy fire.
+Destroy aliens and asteroids by shooting at them.
 Collect loot from defeated enemies to gain power-ups and increase your score.
 Survive as long as possible!

 ## Future Plans